Ross Hull

-Ross Hull (born August 25, 1975) is a Canadian actor and television personality.
+Ross Hull (born August 25, 1975) is a Canadian actor, meteorologist and television personality.
 He is known for his role as Chris Sheppard on Canadian sitcom Student Bodies and as Gary, the leader of the Midnight Society, on the television series Are You Afraid of the Dark?.

 Early life and acting career

 Born in Montreal, Quebec, Hull began his acting career in 1987 with the film Nowhere to Hide.
 Hull also appeared in other shows, including Ready or Not and Are You Afraid of the Dark?. and then landed the role of Chris Sheppard in Student Bodies.
 He made an appearance on Stargate Atlantis in the episode Suspicion.

 Weather anchor career

 In January 2005, Hull became a weather personality on Canada's The Weather Network, after completing the Meteorology Program from Mississippi State University and graduating with a Bachelor's degree in Radio and Television Arts from Ryerson University in Toronto.

 In April 2007, Ross became a temporary reporter for the Vancouver area, replacing Oga Nwobosi while she was on maternity leave.

 On December 15, 2008, Hull left The Weather Network and became a reporter for Citytv Calgary.

 On September 8, 2010, Hull became the weather anchor for A London, in London, Ontario, where he forecasted the weather for London and the entire region of Southwestern Ontario.

 In June 2011, Hull became a weather anchor for CTV Kitchener.

 In early 2013, he appeared as the weather anchor for CBC Ottawa and CBC News Network.
 He subsequently became weather anchor for CBC Toronto until the end of June, 2014.
 He is now a meteorologist with Global Toronto.

 Currently, Ross Hull is a multi-market meteorologist for Global News.
 He works in Toronto but produces forecasts for Toronto, Montreal, Halifax, and New Brunswick on weekdays with the addition of Winnipeg, Regina, and Saskatoon on the weekends.